godofknife/Clair-Obscure-Expedition-33-010-Templates/README.md

 Files:

 BP_BattleDamages.bt is to edit the base damage cap.
 9999 is the standard<br/>
+BP_GradientGaugeSystem.bt is to edit how fast you want Gradient Gauge Charge Rate and Max Stack amount <br/>
 DA_SkillGraph_CHARACTERNAME.bt is to edit Skill Cost to unlock<br/>
 DT_Balancing_mainCharacterSkills.bt is to edit Character Skill Damage Multiplier Value<br/>
 DT_Balancing_BattleDifficultySettings.bt is to edit Parry/Dodge timing duration<br/>
 DT_Balancing_Luminas.bt is to edit Lumina Effect<br/>
 DT_Balancing_EnemySkills.bt is to edit Enemy Skill Damage Multiplier<br/>
 DT_Balancing_ProgressionBalancingLevels.bt is to edit Chroma Drop Loot from enemies<br/>
+DT_CharactersLevelScaling.bt is to edit Characters' Status particularly Max HP per level <br/>
 DT_ChestLootParameters.bt is to edit the Encounter Level Range in story map<br/>
 DT_EnemyArchetype_EasyHard.bt is to edit the Enemy Status in Easy and Hard Difficulty<br/>
 DT_EnemyArchetype_Normal.bt is to edit the Enemy Status in Normal Difficulty<br/>